 John is a partner in the Property Disputes team and heads up the specialist Leasehold Enfranchisement team at Seddons.
 He is a leading practitioner in the field of collective enfranchisement, lease extensions and right to manage claims, having been involved in numerous highly contentious cases.
 John writes regularly for specialist publications on a variety of enfranchisement and landlord and tenant issues.
 He has been identified as one of the top 100 influential people in the leasehold property sector, appearing for several years in the 'News on The Block' "Hot 100" list which includes a mix of professionals, politicians, property owners and investors.
 John was instrumental in pioneering the Leasehold Reform Amendment Act 2014 and continues to work with parliamentarians on issues within the leasehold sector.

-Clare Grove is ALEP’s Head of Communications & Strategic Implementation and is well known to the ALEP membership, having worked with the Association and in the leasehold sector for over 12 years.
+Clare Grove is ALEP’s Head of Communications & Strategic Implementation and is well known to the ALEP membership, having worked with the Association and within the leasehold sector for almost 15 years.

 Clare has worked in marketing and events in a range of industries including housebuilding, automotive and healthcare for over 25 years and is a chartered marketer and a Fellow of the Chartered Institute of Marketing.

-As an external Marketing Director, Clare supports legal, financial and healthcare clients with their marketing strategy and implementation.
+As a consultant Marketing Director, Clare also supports legal, financial and healthcare clients with their marketing strategy and implementation.

 Damian Greenish has been a solicitor for over 40 years.
 Until his retirement as a partner in 2016, he was senior partner and then chairman of Pemberton Greenish LLP.
 He is now a senior consultant to the leading Mayfair firm Forsters LLP.
 Throughout his career, he has taken a close interest in the subject of leasehold reform, advising both landlords and tenants on all aspects of residential leasehold law, with particular interest in enfranchisement.
 He has been involved in many of the landmark leasehold reform cases in the Supreme Court, House of Lords, Court of Appeal, High Court and the valuation tribunals.
 He has been the joint editor of Hague on Leasehold Enfranchisement since 1998, the 7th Edition being published in 2020.
 He is a speaker at and acts as a regular chairman of the leading conferences and seminars in this specialised sector of the law.
 He is chairman of the Trustees of the Sloane Stanley Estate (a mixed-use Estate in west Chelsea, London); a Vice-President (and former Chairman of the Council) of the Chelsea Society; a member of The Law Society; a member of the British Property Federation’s Residential Property Management Committee, Honourary President of the Association of Leasehold Enfranchisement Practitioners (ALEP) and a member of the Commonhold Council.